Retire in England

 When we asked people living in England about club and activities where newcomers can meet others, they responded:

 "The Cambridge Executive Club is an over 40s single club with lots of activities each month & it doesn't cost but 10 pounds a year.
 There are lots of volunteering opportunities in town with numerous charities & hospitals.
 Health clubs are excellent, too.
-For the young adults, there are plenty of night clubs," explained one retiree living in Cambridge.
+For the young adults, there are plenty of night clubs," remarked one retiree in Cambridge.

 What is life like in England?